 1. Governance

-In the current medium-term management plan we put into effect from FY 2021, we set “Tagging for Sustainability” as the next business model we would aim toward.
-The plan also defines our three growth strategies, one of which is to integrate ESG into our corporate model, specifically by lowering environmental impact, building on human resources and strengthening governance.
+In the current medium-term management plan we put into effect from FY 2021, we have set ourselves to expand business toward a new concept we named “Tagging for Sustainability.”
+The plan also defines our three growth strategies, one of which is to integrate ESG into our corporate model, specifically by lowering environmental impact, building on human capital and strengthening governance.

 Climate change governance at SATO